jquku/visualizeRevealJsTrackingData/README.md

 #### Changes in reveal.js tracking plugin

-The data for the dashboard is being stored in a postgreSQL database.
+The data for the dashboard is being stored in a PostgreSQL database.
 An interface is being used to receive the data by a route.
-In order to make it work the following route needs to be added in the app.rb file in the [reveal.js tracking plugin](https://github.com/pantajosef/reveal.js-tracking).
+In order to make the data exchange work the following route needs to be added in the app.rb file in the [reveal.js tracking plugin](https://github.com/pantajosef/reveal.js-tracking).

 ```